headline-design/Reach-Morra-Game/README.md

 ## Introduction

 This is a frontend application for running a "Morra game" created by Russ Fustino.
 The original Reach program is included in src/ for reference.
 The compiled reach program and smart contract is located in build/.
 The frontend logic is now located in src/App.js.

+# Gitpod Instructions

 ## Reach - All commands